mckenaliphamr/GoGreen/README.md

 # GoGreen
+## Zhongjie, Erik, Beth, and McKena
+### Group A

+### Research question: What SNPs may be responsible for differential expression in the Wisconsin Diversity Panel.
+Discover the genes that are most differentially expressed across the Wisconsin Diversity Panel
 - I just edited this markdown (Erik)
 - A second edition, now done locally from my PC (Erik)